 Address: Kampaengphet 3 Road, Khet Chatuchak, Bangkok 10900, Thailand

-8. The Best Place to Stay in Bangkok: The Companion Hostel
+7. Hidden Place to Stay in Bangkok: The Companion Hostel

-The rooms are huge and its style is very pure and very modern.
-It feels like home from the first moment.
-So far we have only stayed in the double rooms, but the dorm beds are also very large and the showers & toilets really clean.
 The only downside, which you can honestly ignore, is that in the building next door there is a kind of leather factory, which runs during the day and you can hear the noise from the hostel – it sounds a bit like construction work.
 This was a disadvantage we were happy to overlook because on all other levels, this hostel really has everything!
 By the way: all the people whom we’ve recommended this hostel so far have also been thrilled with it.

 If possible, book a double room upstairs.
 The one on the ground floor is bigger, but a bit noisy.